-Our integrated Master of Osteopathy (M.Ost) degree is delivered over four years on a full-time basis, or five years on a part-time basis, and equips students with all the skills they require to become practicing osteopaths.
+Our Master of Osteopathy (M.Ost) degree is delivered over four years on a full-time basis, or five years on a part-time basis, and equips students with all the skills they require to become practicing osteopaths.

 The M.Ost builds students’ academic knowledge and practical skills and provides them with extensive clinical experience through the UCO Clinic.
 On successful completion, students are able to register with the General Osteopathic Council (GOsC) and begin professional practice.